Page last reviewed: December, 2025

 Eligibility:

-- You must be a genuine first home buyer OR have not owned a property in Australia in the last 10 years.
+- You must be a first home buyer OR have not owned a property in Australia in the last 10 years.

 - You can apply as an individual or jointly with a partner, friend, or family member.

-Family Home Guarantee
+Family Home Guarantee (FHG)

-Deposit: Purchase a home with a deposit of just 2%.
+- Deposit: Purchase a home with a deposit of just 2%.

-- You do not need to be a first home buyer, but you cannot own any other property at the time of settlement.
+- Eligibility: You must be a single parent or single legal guardian with at least one dependent child.
+You do not need to be a first-home buyer, but you cannot own any other property at the time of settlement.

-New Property Price Caps (Effective 1 October 2025)
+New Property Price Caps (Effective Oct 2025)

 State/Territory | Location | New Property Price Cap |